Cinematograph was founded in 1951 by film director Ingmar Bergman.

-Today Cinematograph AB is a Stockholm-based production and distribution company, working with performing arts, films & TV-series, music, opera, choreography and dance.
+Today Cinematograph is a Stockholm-based production and distribution company, working with performing arts, films & TV-series, music, opera, choreography and dance.

 The company produced/coproduced all Ingmar Bergman feature films from “The Shame” (1968) to “Fanny and Alexander” (1983), and most of his TV-films during 1970-90, including several films by other directors.

 It is the parent company of Hammars Drama Productions, producer of dance performances and films: “Ingmar Bergman through the Choreographer’s eye” (2016) and “Scenes from a Ferry” (2018), as well as producer of the Nobel Prize Banquette entertainment 2018, all with Ingmar Bergman jr as executive producer.

 Since 2019 the company is owned and managed by Ingmar Bergman jr and Claes Du Rietz.
 Ingmar is a member of the board of the Bergman Center Foundation.

 Told by Maj-Gun Blomberg at the Bunge Museum in Fårösund.

 Ingmar Bergman was a recurring guest in both Bunge Chuch and at the Bunge Museum.
 He often visited the museum in the morning, as it had just opened, and there weren't a lot of visitors.
 He would chat with the employees working as guides in the museum, and was never in a rush.

 In the hall of the 18th century estate's farmhouse, stood this figurehead, set up as adornment, and as an example of the repurposing of objects left behind by stranded ships.
 Bringing home pieces of wrecks, name signs from ships, and figureheads was not uncommon.

 This particular figurehead has caught the eye of many visitors through its well-made wood sculpture, who's creator is unknown.